Melissa Vargas

-Melissa Teresa Vargas Abreu (born 16 October 1999 in Cienfuegos, Cuba) is a Cuban and Turkish volleyball player, who plays for Fenerbahçe and the Turkey women's national volleyball team.
+Melissa Teresa Vargas Abreu (born 16 October 1999) is a Cuban professional volleyball player who plays as an outside or opposite spiker for Sultans League club Fenerbahçe.
+Born in Cuba, she plays for the Turkey national team.

 She was a member of the Cuba women's national volleyball team and was part of the national team at the 2014 FIVB Volleyball Women's World Championship in Italy.
 Since 2023, she has been playing in the Turkey women's national volleyball team.

 Personal life

 Vargas was born in Cienfuegos, Cuba.
 Her father was a handball player, she began playing volleyball on the street at age six and joined her school's team at age eight.
 In 2021, she acquired Turkish citizenship.

 Career

 She started training for the Cienfuegos team at the age of 12, also played in the Cuban national youth volleyball teams.

 She played for Agel Prostějov in the Czech Republic for one season in 2016.
 She suffered a shoulder injury and returned to her country for treatment.
 After she was dissatisfied with the treatment opportunities in her country and criticized them, she was banned from playing in the national team for 4 years between 2017–2021, on the grounds of indiscipline.
 Then she was transferred to Volero Zürich.